Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 ## **3.0 Data Gathering**

-Below follows ways to gather data, and how that data can be formatted in order to achieve optimal results using linear regression.

 If you are employed by a company to solve a task, they might often have the data for you to use.

 Otherwise, some commonly used places for finding datasets to use in machine learning are:
 Google dataset search
 Kaggle
 GitHub